coolCoderD/Permigo-RABC-Dashboard-/README.md

 # PERMIGO-RBAC Admin Dashboard

 A modern, secure, and user-friendly Role-Based Access Control (RBAC) administration interface built with React, TypeScript, and Tailwind CSS.
-This dashboard enables comprehensive management of users, roles, and permissions with a responsive and intuitive UI.
+Permigo enables comprehensive management of users, roles, and permissions with a responsive and intuitive UI.

 ### 🌐 Live Demo
 🚀 [**Check out the live demo here**](https://permigo-dashboard.vercel.app/)